 All nominations must be received by Thursday, March 30, 2017.

 Also during the Celebration: Mynderse Academy students who have been nominated as “today’s heroes in the making” by their teachers, will be honored; “Who is your hero?” essay contest winners from Elizabeth Cady Stanton will be recognized and awarded prizes; and the VFW will perform a flag burning ceremony for retiring and disposing of worn out American flags.
 The public is invited to participate by bringing frayed, faded or otherwise unserviceable flags to be included or to drop off flags at the VFW or the American Legion before April 8 so that they may be included in the service.

-The day’s event will begin at 1:00 with a ceremony on the Bridge Street Bridge which will include the reading of the Antonio Varacalli Day Proclamation, the ringing of The Bells of the Real Bedford Falls, speakers, music and a flower ceremony.
-The Celebration will conclude at the Community Center where the essays will be on display and a chicken barbeque will be available.
+The event will begin at 1:00 PM with a ceremony on the Bridge Street Bridge with the reading of the Andrew Carnegie Hero Fund Commission’s 1917 investigator’s report; the Antonio Varacalli Day Proclamation; and will end with a flower ceremony.
+Upon conclusion of the ceremony, all of the student essays will be on display for viewing in the Community Center, and a chicken barbeque, starting at 11:00 a.m., will be available for purchase.
 Tickets for the chicken BBQ are available in advance at the SF Visitor Center and the Downtown Deli.